 Among efforts to conserve water at Metropolitan Golf Links, Ingram has reduced more than 22 acres of previously irrigated turf, ceased watering driving range landing areas (except for small green targets), and added native areas.
 These steps have reduced expenses, including labor, gasoline, inputs and water usage.
 Instead of spending a lot of time on unused areas of the driving range, Ingram’s staff is able to focus on necessary care of the golf course.

 First runner-up in the Innovative Conservation category is Brandon Reese, director of golf course operations at TPC Louisiana in Avondale, La.

 Boca Raton, Fla.

-First runner-up in the Communications and Outreach category is Jay Neunsinger, superintendent at Boundary Oak Golf Course in Walnut Creek, Calif., with second runner-up honors going to Jason Haines, superintendent at Pender Harbour Golf Club in Madeira Park, British Columbia.
+First runner-up in the Natural Resource Conservation category is Jay Neunsinger, superintendent at Boundary Oak Golf Course in Walnut Creek, Calif.
+Second runner-up is David Dore-Smith, director of golf course and grounds maintenance at Copperleaf Golf Club in Estero, Fla.

 View the complete list of past Environmental Leaders in Golf winners.